-This is all great but not enough to monitor my S2D cluster on day-to-day basis.
+This is all great but not enough to monitor my S2D cluster on a day-to-day basis.
 I want to receive an email alert as soon as something goes wrong in order to rectify the issue in a proactive way.

 Storage Spaces Direct Health Monitoring

-I was working lately on a PowerShell script that will keep checking my Storage Spaces Direct health, and then send me an email alert for any minor or critical issue that might arise on the cluster.
-This will help me to avoid keep checking manually the health service, because I have zillion other tasks to do.
+I was working on a PowerShell script that will keep checking my Storage Spaces Direct health, and then send me an email alert for any minor or critical issue that might arise on the cluster.
+This will help me to avoid keep checking manually the health service because I have zillion other tasks to do.

-Here is an automated email generated for Minor issue.
+Here is an automated email generated for the Minor issue.
 One physical disk is damaged, you can see all the details including what action you need to take.

 You can run the tool once or you can automate the invocation by using a Scheduled Task to run every hour or so, and then send you an alert if something goes wrong.
 To do this, you can use the Register-ScheduleJob cmdlet.